Our first corner is education.

 Twenty years after opening, Cornerstone has evolved from a single kindergarten classroom to grades K-6.
 The original goal of building a solid academic foundation for all students has evolved in time to reflect progressive educational philosophies and principles including a solid focus on S.T.E.M. and S.T.E.A.M. topics, creative thinking, problem solving, and collaboration, which are all critical skills for success in the 21st century.

 The name of our school is important to us because it represents our personal philosophy on life.
 Toward this end, we offer an analogy.
 There are four corners to every house.
 These corners comprise, by design, the foundation of the house.
 It is understood that a house that is built upon a strong foundation will not fall.
 Similarly, we believe that there are four corners to life: education, social responsibility, family and character.
+An education built upon these strong foundations, likewise, will also not fall or fail.
+The success and overall well-being of our past and present students has proven this theory time and time again.

 – Karen M. McQuade, Director